 Get ready for the WUU2K with James Kuegler & Run Wellington

 This Free Training Programme is designed for participants taking on the WUU2K 42km Trail Marathon or the 60km Ultra Marathon.
 The free program is delivered in 3 blocks (4 weeks per block).
 Each block will be published on this page at the start of each block (see dates below).
-The program starts on 22nd April 2019 with the link to the first block available from 20th April 2019.
+The program starts on 22nd April 2019.

 |Block 2 – 20th May to 16th June||Longer duration and continue to work on endurance||Build up your long run and strength, focus on fuel for your long runs, try out what works for you|

 |Block 3 – 17th June to 13th July||Event-specific and get ready and taper||You should be confident by now to run for 3+ hrs on your long runs, fine-tune your hydration/fuel and get ready for the event|

 - Aerobic Run – A conversational intensity that you could maintain for up to two hours.
 At this intensity, you should be able to talk to your training partners while running.
 Most of your running for building endurance is done at this intensity.